Warning: Late repayment can cause you serious money problems. For help, go to moneyadviceservice.org.uk.

 Whatever your reason for needing a loan, On Stride Financial may be able to help.
 We offer funding from £150 to £5,000, and our straightforward application process allows you to apply at home or on the go.

-If you need to repay your loan over a longer period, On Stride Financial offers loan durations of one, two or three years, depending on your application.
+If you need to repay your loan over a longer period, On Stride Financial offers loan terms ranging between six months and three years, depending on your application.

 There are a huge variety of loan types, loan amounts, loan durations and other loan elements to choose from.
 The more flexible the lender, the more options you have as a borrower.

 One loan type that is commonly found with larger loan amounts is the instalment loan, so called because it is repaid in a series of separate payments or "instalments" over the course of months or years.

 Alternatively, a short-term loan is generally repaid in one instalment.

 A borrowed amount such as a 4000 pound loan is more likely to be an instalment loan because it is a personal loan for a relatively higher figure.
 Larger loan amounts are often packaged as instalment loans because most people will generally take longer to repay a higher amount, than they would a loan for a smaller amount.

 With a series of instalment repayments, you’d have an easier time repaying the full loan amount over a longer period of time because the instalment payments are generally smaller.